bustazone/react-native-environmental/README.md

 # react-native-environmental

-Less intrussive tool to manage many environment variables accross any part in a React Native Project.
+Less intrussive tool to manage many environment variables accross native and javascript code in a React Native Projects.

 ## Installation